educationnull/thejaspher.github.io/_drafts/vulnhub-imf-draft.md

     <!-- I couldn't get the SQL working, so I hard-coded the password.
 It's still mad secure through. - Roger -->
     </form>

 At this point it looks like this is the form I'd have to exploit to get the rest of the flags.

 ## Exploitation

-Based off of Enumeration I will probably have to do the following things:
+Based off of Enumeration I will probably have to do some the following things:

-1. Brute force the username, probably using the names found on the public page
+1. Brute force the username, probably using the names/ emails found on the public page
-2. Brute force the password OR
+2. Brute force the password
-3. SQL injection to display the hard-coded password.
+3. Something with the PHPSESSID (I just don't know what yet)

+### Users enumeration

+In burpsuite, I tested the following usernames to see if if the "Invalid username" message does not appear:

+    rmichaels@imf.local: Invalid username.
+    akeith@imf.local: Invalid username.
+    estone@imf.local: Invalid username.
+    *** rmichaels: Invalid password. ***
+    akeith: Invalid username.
+    estone: Invalid username.

+Got a hit on Roger S. Michaels's username.